-Rodri confounded the betting odds last year when the Spaniard won the Ballon d’Or, after Vinícius Júnior had been made a short-price favourite in the run-up to the award.
-However, after missing the majority of last season with an ACL injury, Rodri will not be adding a second Ballon d’Or to his collection this year.
+Rodri confounded the betting odds in 2024, when the Spaniard won the Ballon d’Or after Vinícius Júnior had been made a short-price favourite in the run-up to the award.
+However, the 2025 award winner was more expected, as the bookies favourite, Ousmane Dembélé, was awarded the trophy.

 Ballon d’Or key points

-- The award ceremony will take place on 22nd September.
+- The award ceremony takes place in September each year.

-- UEFA has co-organised the Ballon d’Or with France Football starting from the 2024 awards.
+- UEFA has co-organised the Ballon d’Or with France Football since the 2024 awards.

-- The number of awards has been increased to twelve to include the women’s Kopa Trophy and women’s Yashin Trophy.
+- From 2025, the number of awards was increased to twelve to include the women’s Kopa Trophy and women’s Yashin Trophy.

 - Since its inception in 1956, the 2020 edition was the only one not to take place, due to the COVID-19 pandemic.